deepcausality-rs/papers/epistemology_effect_propagation_process/markdown/epistemology_effect_propagation_process.md

 Because X and E are seen as effects, there is no meaningful distinction between cause and effect any longer.
 This directly leads to the EPP’s adoption of the Causaloid, a uniform entity proposed by Hardy[^7], that merges the ‘cause' and 'effect' into one entity.
 Instead of dealing with two nearly identical concepts discernible from each other by temporal order, the causaloid is one concept that defines causality in terms of its effect transfer without presupposing a fixed spacetime background[^7].

-In EPP,' effect propagation' denotes the operation of a specific, definable mechanism (via the causaloid) that links states through the underlying fabric regardless of how that fabric might be defined.
+In EPP, effect propagation denotes the operation of a specific, definable mechanism (via the causaloid) that links states through the underlying fabric regardless of how that fabric might be defined.

 The first part, the causaloid, operationalizes effect transfer within a system without relying on any metaphysical causal power.
 The effect transfer encapsulated in the causaloid is intrinsic to its mechanistic definition.
 The identification of relevant causaloids requires explicit modeling and hypothesis testing or (future) discovery processes.
 EPP provides the formal structure for the representation of Causeloids once discovered.